 Seek further help

 If you’ve tried everything in your power, but still feel overwhelmed, it’s time to seek help.
 Don’t suffer in silence.
-As a Kent Business School student, there is a dedicated Student Support Team who are your main point of contact for non-academic advice and personal difficulties, including health issues.
+As a Kent Business School student, there is a dedicated Student Support Team, details of which can be found on Moodle, who are your main point of contact for non-academic advice and personal difficulties, including health issues.
 This support is separate from teaching and academic guidance that students receive and ensures that students are able, as far as possible, to overcome or address problems that may otherwise impede their studies.
+In addition there is a section on Moodle dedicated to coping with exam stress which has useful links and advice for anyone who feels they need further support.

 If you are experiencing personal or health problems affecting your studies, please contact the Student Support Officer in Canterbury or the Student Support Adviser in Medway who will listen confidentially and sympathetically to your concerns, provide advice, or if needed, refer you to central support services.